 Note: If you are staying outside of the town of La Fortuna, this will likely be your first stop.

-Best option for you if… you have a tight budget and time to spare
+Best option for you if… you have a tight budget and time to spare.

 That said, we stopped every couple miles to pick up people on the side of the road, and the bus soon became packed with people in the isles and uncomfortable without good AC.
 It took us about 6 hours to finally arrive in La Fortuna, whereas the direct shuttles take 3 hours.

-How to get to the public bus station: Take an Uber (much cheaper and more reliable than taxis) to Terminal 7-10.
-Head to the second floor of the shopping complex to the ticket window.
-Buses to La Fortuna leave at 5 a.m., 6:15 a.m., 8:40 a.m., and 11:50 a.m and takes 5 to 6 hours.
+Buses to La Fortuna leave at 5 a.m., 6:15 a.m., 8:40 a.m., and 11:50 a.m and take 5 to 6 hours.
 We arrived 25 minutes before the bus departed and had no problem getting a seat.

 Best option for you if… you have a larger budget and want to get there quickly without worrying about driving.

-Direct shuttles can be booked through your hotel or hostel and will usually pick you up.
-The price is around $54 per person ($27 per child) and the journey takes roughly 4 hours.
 Direct shuttles will not stop along the way like the local buses, so you will arrive more quickly.
 They are usually large vans with air conditioning and will stop for a restroom break along the way.

-3. Drive a rental car
+By rental car

 Best option for you if… you want freedom to explore and don’t mind driving.